 A passphrase the is same as a password and it is very important credential that is required to protect your holdings, so set a good one to prevent hacks and possible theft of your cryptocurrency assets not only with a wallet passphrase to unlock it and send funds or for staking but also with the wallet configuration file RPC (Remote Procedure Protocol) details, they need to be very secure or possible QQs will occur later!

-Any mobile, desktop or server wallet acting as a functioning component of a cryptocurrency network can be considered a peer.
-Not only do peers on the network allow for decentralised operation but they also secure the network and the transaction carried out within it.
-Peers are also essential for blockchain synchronisation with initial and ongoing newly generated blocks allowing for a fast network.
+Any mobile, desktop, or server wallet acting as a functioning component of a cryptocurrency network can be considered a peer.
+Not only do peers on the network allow for decentralized operation but they also secure the network and the transaction carried out within it.
+Peers are also essential for blockchain synchronization with initial and ongoing newly generated blocks allowing for a fast network.

-Proof of Stake is the process by where holders of cryptocurrency coins can store their funds within an electronic wallet and are then rewarded after some network time has passed for helping to confirm transactions on the blockchain through a form of software mining using just a simple wallet.
-There are many PoS coins such as AREPA, ION, LCP and WGR.
+Proof of Stake is the process by where holders of cryptocurrency coins can store their funds within an electronic wallet and are then rewarded after some networking time has passed for helping to confirm transactions on the blockchain through a form of software mining using just a simple wallet.
+There are many PoS coins such as AREPA, ION, LCP, and WGR.

 For every public key (the one you offer out to receive payments) there is a private key associated with it and it is very important for the private key for every address you use or any that contain funds to be backed up securely and kept safe as if your wallet should fail or the wallet.dat file become corrupted you will lose access to your cryptocurrency and have very little chance of recovering it.

-Anyone who takes part in a cryptocurrency network must agree and abide to a certain set or rules and polices grouped together into a protocol that sets out communications and relays as well as security, anonymity and defence against attacks, loss of funds and even fraudulent minting of coins.
+Anyone who takes part in a cryptocurrency network must agree and abide by a certain set of rules and policies grouped together into a protocol that sets out communications and relays as well as security, anonymity, and defense against attacks, loss of funds, and even fraudulent minting of coins.